DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 ### Summative assessments
 Your summative assessments are the formal way that you’ll be assessed against your provider’s initial teacher training curriculum.

-This will be different depending on your training provider but will include classroom observations.
+This will be different depending on your training provider, but will include classroom observations.

 You may also be asked to gather a portfolio of evidence.
 If you are, your training provider will let you know how to document this.

 Talk to your provider at the start of your training so you know how you’ll be expected to gather evidence and you can do this as you go.

-At the end of your training, you’ll then be assessed against <%= govuk_link_to "the teachers’ standards.", "#" %>
+At the end of your training, you’ll then be  <%= govuk_link_to "assessed against the teachers’ standards.", "/resources-while-training/meeting-the-teachers-standards" %>

 ## Other support
 ### Provider-based mentor or tutor